rwlpf/Resources/PowerBI/Power BI for Beginners/PowerBI.md

 Shows you how to install PowerBI desktop, next how to get data from speadsheet and the web.
 Next on to how to use Power Query Editor with some examples, then adding add to visuals

 ---
-New to Power BI? - Youtube playlist https://www.youtube.com/playlist?list=PLDz00l_jz6zx0wwS5HKFz5u-dEoAuRQMW
+New to Power BI? - Youtube playlist - Curbal
+This is worth watching Ruth is really good job explaining the concepts. https://www.youtube.com/playlist?list=PLDz00l_jz6zx0wwS5HKFz5u-dEoAuRQMW

 ---